daniel10015/word-replacement/README.md

 ## How It Works
 ### Technical
-The code is all in one source file because I don't intend on expanding the software, and compiling wouldn't change because of the dependency graph.
-So there's little incentive for me to spend time on that.
+The code is all in one source file because I didn't anticipate I would go as far as I did.
+I don't have an incentive to keep on going, however, if I do decide to keep going I will appropriately organize the source code.

 The diagram below gives a brief overview of how the program functions
 ![Alt text](diagram-1.png)